 MySQL is a popular database system included in all A2 Hosting packages.
 It is often used in conjunction with PHP to build a wide variety of web applications, from WordPress to MediaWiki.

 PHP is a free and open source scripting language that enables you to generate dynamic content by embedding code directly into the HTML of a web page.
 All A2 Hosting packages include PHP.
 For more information about PHP, please see this article.

 POP (Post Office Protocol) is a protocol for authenticating to and retrieving messages from an e-mail server.
 With POP, you can use a client e-mail application such as Microsoft Outlook or Mozilla Thunderbird to retrieve and view your e-mail messages.
 For more information about POP, please see this article.

-Semi-managed hosting is a type of web hosting where you handle all configuration changes, software upgrades, and other system administration tasks for the server.
-A2 Hosting's Cloud VPS, Dynamic VPS, and Flex Dedicated Server are all semi-managed packages.
-Semi-managed hosting packages at A2 Hosting do not include cPanel (though you can install it yourself).
+Unmanaged hosting (also sometimes called “semi-managed” hosting) is a type of web hosting where you handle all configuration changes, software upgrades, and other system administration tasks for the server.
+A2 Hosting's Unmanaged VPS and Unmanaged Dedicated Server hosting packages are unmanaged packages.
+Unmanaged hosting packages at A2 Hosting do not include cPanel (though you can install it yourself).
 If you do not feel comfortable administering an entire server, managed hosting is a good choice.

 SMTP (Simple Mail Transfer Protocol) is the standard protocol for sending and receiving e-mail messages.
 For more information about SMTP, please see this article.

 The Softaculous Auto Installer is included with all A2 Hosting packages that have cPanel access.
 Softaculous enables you to install many popular web applications, such as WordPress and Drupal, with just a few clicks.